proxystore/sc23-evaluation/README.md

-# IPDPS-2022-figures
+# SC23 ProxyStore Analysis

-Data, analysis, and figures for the IPDPS submission.
+Data, analysis, and figures for the SC23 ProxyStore paper.

 ## Get Started